tusharsingh440/NLP_Project/README.md

 # NLP_Project
 NLP Project as part of Deep learning module.
-Task was to get a classifier to correctly classify sentences to machine translated or human translated.
+Task was to get a classifier to predict if a sentence has been translated by a human or a machine.
+Although the above pynb only has a simple CNN, an LSTM was also attempted but later discarded due to the computational load.
+Secondly various methods of tokezniation were used such as the GloVe embedding.